AILCS/Capstone/README.md

 4. **Decision Tree Regressor –** implemented to capture nonlinear relationships and complex feature interactions without the need for explicit feature transformations.

+5. **Neural Network Regressor –** included as a flexible non-linear model capable of learning complex patterns in the data, allowing comparison with simpler models in terms of predictive performance.

+The data was divided using an **80/20 train-test split**, following standard practice to prevent data leakage and to fairly evaluate model performance on unseen data.
 For model optimisation, **GridSearchCV** with **5-fold Cross-Validation** was applied to identify the optimal hyperparameter values for Ridge and Lasso regression models.
 This process reinforced the concept of model validation, ensuring that performance metrics generalised well beyond the training data.
-The data was divided using an **80/20 train-test split**, following standard practice to prevent data leakage and to fairly evaluate model performance on unseen data.
+The inclusion of the Neural Network model also provides insight into potential gains from more complex models, balancing accuracy with interpretability considerations.

 ### **6) <ins> Model Evaluation**</ins>